Camamu: Geography

 Pedra Furada Island and the Maraú Peninsula enclose a deep bay, Camamu Bay (Baía de Camamu), in which the town of Camamu is located.
 Highway BA-650 runs west to the city of Ibirapitanga.

 The municipality contains 33.28% of the 118000 ha Baía de Camamu Environmental Protection Area, created in 2002.

 Economy

-The area produces rubber and barite is mined.
+The area produces rubber and baryte is mined.
 The major agricultural product is cattle.